Meet the Women's and Gender Center Staff

 Hometown: Norwich, VT, but I currently live in Starksboro, VT

 Why the WGC is important to me: I love that my work allows me the opportunity to empower and support our students to be the best version of themselves.
-And, it's extra fun to hang out in the WGC with students having conversation, working on puzzles and eating snacks!
+And, it's extra fun to hang out in the WGC with students having conversations, working on puzzles and eating snacks!

 Call: (802) 383-6632